 9. Learning Curve

 Generally speaking, getting up to speed with containers is not a task for the technically challenged; a basic Linux proficiency certainly helps in this regard.
-Both offerings have steep learning curves, especially since they're compromised of several layers of moving parts.
+Both offerings have steep learning curves, especially since they're composed of several layers of moving parts.
 Fortunately, both Docker and CoreOS provide excellent website resources for learning how to use their respective technologies.

 Scoreboard and Summary

 In short, both container offerings have their unique benefits—but aside from rkt and its diminishing security benefits over Docker, the two vendors' offerings are for the most part complementary.
 For example, it's quite common for enterprises to deploy Docker containers on CoreOS with its fleet cluster manager.
-And since the newly proposed OCI specification uses the Docker 2.2 image format as a basis for common container image types, Docker and CoreOS will ostensibly be less concerned about dualing container standards and more focused on building a comprehensive, interoperable suite of tools for managing the entire container ecosystem.
+And since the newly proposed OCI specification uses the Docker 2.2 image format as a basis for common container image types, Docker and CoreOS will ostensibly be less concerned about dueling container standards and more focused on building a comprehensive, interoperable suite of tools for managing the entire container ecosystem.